Screven Fork in Liberty County, Georgia — The American South (South Atlantic)

 Erected 1950 by Saint John's Parish Chapter Daughters of the American Colonists.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 9, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,009 times since then.
+It was originally submitted on July 9, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,304 times since then and 152 times this year.
 Photos: 1, 2, 3. submitted on July 9, 2008, by Mike Stroud of Bluffton, South Carolina. • Christopher Busta-Peck was the editor who published this page.